SvenMichaelKlose/tunix/src/ultifs/README.md

   5 : device not present
   7 : file is not an output file

-## CLRCHN - Close input and output channels

-This routine is called to clear all open channels and restore the I/O channels to their original default values.
-It is usually called after opening other I/O channels and using them for input/output operations.
-The default input device is 0, the keyboard.
-The default output device is 3, the screen.

-If one of the channels to be closed is to the serial bus, an UNTALK signal is sent first to clear the input channel or an UNLISTEN is sent to clear the output channel.
-By not calling this routine and leaving listener(s) active on the serial bus, several devices can receive the same data from the VIC at the same time.
-One way to take advantage of this would be to command the printer to LISTEN and the disk to TALK.
-This would allow direct printing of a disk file.

-This routine never returns with an error.

 ## BASIN - Input character from channel

 This routine will get a byte of data from the channel